ericjorgensen/ericjorgensen/README.md

 ### How I approach my job
 I am not an authoritarian boss; I want to make sure you have the skills, space, and context to do your job in the best possible way and achieve your career goals.
 Your time at GitHub and in this group is one stop in your career path, and I want to make sure that you get the most out of our time working together.

-I default to high autonomy; my preferred management mode is to trust you to handle your day-to-day work without much guidance or direction from me.
+I default to high autonomy; my preferred management mode is to trust you to handle your day-to-day work without direction from me.
 We hired you because you are smart and capable.
 I trust you to know your own limits and ask for support when needed.
-My goal is to offer clear context and feedback while giving you the autonomy to lead.
+My goal is to offer clear context and feedback while giving you the autonomy to lead in your area.
 I’ll step in more directly when needed, and I’ll adapt as we learn what works best together.

 ## My working hours ⏰
 - I try to keep strict hours of availability for meetings by blocking out time on my calendar.
 I encourage you to do the same!
 - One of the things I like about remote work is the flexibility it gives me to step away for things like an event at my kids' school, to go for a walk, or even to take a short nap to recharge.
 The flip side of that for me is that I will often check Slack outside of core working hours.
-I will generally schedule messages if I'm working outside of core hours.
+I will generally schedule messages for you if I'm working outside of those hours.
 - I view it as part of my job to be available when you need me.
 If you want to reach me outside of work hours, please call, text, email, Slack, etc. at any time.
 I mean it.

 ## Communication 🗯️